-2.4.40 The west side of the south end of Princedale Road has an intact balcony along its full length.
-Portland Road and Princedale Road have an Article 4 Direction to prevent future inappropriate alterations and painting to the façades.
+The west side of the south end of Princedale Road has an intact balcony along its full length.

+Portland Road and Princedale Road are now intended to have full Article 4 protection to prevent future inappropriate alterations and painting to the façades.